amesapp/ios-drmr-app/README.md

 - [ ] User can read meanings for keywords in dreams via Machine Learning algorithm
 - [ ] User can sync dreams online to keep backed up
 - [ ] User can share dreams with other DRMR users
+- [ ] User can record dreams via voice clips, instead of text
 - [ ] User can dictate dream via microphone (Speech to Text API)

 ## Wireframes